-To automatically run a Test when power is applied, see Power Up in SYSTEM OPTIONS.
+TARE key is active whether Test is running or not.
 Use TEST key to start or stop a Test.
 Channel numbers are displayed as reversed numbers to indicate a Test is running.
 During a Test, limits are checked (if enabled), Max and Min data are updated (if enabled), and Logic I/O is enabled.